-That said, I have been through enough abuse in my life (stalking, financial, physical, emotional, living with drug abusers, flying monkeys, and on and on) that I know this: just because someone terrorizes you does not mean you have to allow yourself to give your perp your fearful, angry, resentful, frenetic, or sad energy forever.
+That said, I have been through enough abuse in my life that I know this: just because someone terrorizes you does not mean you have to allow yourself to give your perp your fearful, angry, resentful, frenetic, or sad energy forever.
 Yes, you will be a victim when someone victimizes you.
 But you do not need to continue to give them your power after the abuse has transpired.

 See, what I have learned is that abuse is by and large about energy.
 One person craves a certain form of energy (be it sex, money, codependency, attention, control) and one person has theirs usurped.
 In the moment of abuse, there’s not much you can do.
 Someone overpowers you physically, someone takes your money, takes your good name — you are legitimately a victim –there’s no way to prevent this.
 Because one person pursues, the other person naturally runs, fights back, or freezes.
 One abuser, one victim; one chaser, one runner.
 One in power, one with no power.
 Abuse itself is what puts you in the role of the victim because of the dynamics between victimizer and victim.
 You had no choice.